fredxlpy/LuxEmbedder/README.md

 ## 📊 ParaLux
-ParaLux is a Luxembourgish paraphrase detection benchmark and can be downloaded [here](https://huggingface.co/datasets/fredxlpy/ParaLux) (coming soon).
+ParaLux is a Luxembourgish paraphrase detection benchmark and can be downloaded [here](https://huggingface.co/datasets/fredxlpy/ParaLux).

 #### Examples:
 | Anchor Sentence                                                                                     | Paraphrase                                                                                 | Not Paraphrase                                                                         |